 In the game viewer, the window is the part of the universe that will be shown.
-Since the window is taken as the system of reference for the visualization, it apparently does not move; similarly, starships moving by default apparently do not move either, etc.
+Since the window is taken as the system of reference for the visualization, it apparently does not move; similarly, cars moving by default apparently do not move either, etc.

-- Asteroids and bonuses do not move. - Missiles move horizontally two columns per round. - Asteroids, bonuses and missiles may be outside the window.
+- Tyres and bonuses do not move. - Missiles move horizontally two columns per round. - Tyres, bonuses and missiles may be outside the window.
 Note that in this case, although they cannot be viewed, they still exist on the universe.

-A starship may shoot a missile if it has at least one in its stock (which is then consumed).
-There is an initial number of missiles in the stock of each starship.
+A car may shoot a missile if it has at least one in its stock (which is then consumed).
+There is an initial number of missiles in the stock of each car.
 This stock can be enlarged by means of missile bonuses.
-When a starship shoots, the new missile automatically moves forward two columns from the starship position, and then immediately after, the starship also moves with the default direction.
+When a car shoots, the new missile automatically moves forward two columns from the car position, and then immediately after, the car also moves with the default direction.